MicrosoftDocs/dataexplorer-docs/data-explorer/pricing-calculator.md

 ## Region

-Before you choose a region for your cluster, consider your requirements.
+Before you choose a region for your cluster, consider your use case.
 There are Azure regions all over the world, and they don't all provide exactly the same services or capacity.

 For example, if you need [availability zone support](/azure/reliability/availability-zones-service-support#azure-regions-with-availability-zone-support) or [disaster recovery](/azure/reliability/cross-region-replication-azure) then you'll need to choose a region that supports these services.
 Or if you need to keep the data within a specific geography due to [data residency and protection](https://azure.microsoft.com/resources/achieving-compliant-data-residency-and-security-with-azure/) concerns, you'll need to select regions within the relevant geography.

 Check out the [Azure regions decision guide](/azure/cloud-adoption-framework/migrate/azure-best-practices/multiple-regions) for more specifics.

-Once you've decided which region is right for you, select the desired **Region** in the calculator.
+In the calculator, select the desired **Region** for your cluster.

 ## Environment